 Some even allow for other special add-ons including packaging options like bows and ribbons, embroidered liners for baskets, or additional items.
 For an even more personalized gift, turn to companies like Stonewall Kitchen which allow buyers to design their own breakfast gift basket from scratch so gifters can choose the perfect items for their recipient.

 Can you return gift baskets?

 This varies by company, but most sellers allow for returns within 30 days of purchase with an appropriate receipt or documentation.
 This may be needed if products arrive broken or spoiled.
 Some rules may vary for perishable items, but gifters should contact the companies directly with any questions regarding returns or exchanges—or pick a more general basket if you're worried about your recipient's preferences.
 It may also depend on the reason for the return.
-"Companies cannot accept returns based on not liking the taste, texture, or flavor of an item.
-Of course, if an item is damaged or tastes off, companies usually offer refunds and send substitutions," says Scargetta.
+"Companies cannot accept returns based on not liking the taste, texture, or flavor of an item," says founder and CEO of Tasty Ribbon Giulia Scargetta."
+Of course, if an item is damaged or tastes off, companies usually offer refunds and send substitutions."

 Are gift baskets a sustainable option?

 Gift baskets often include a lot of packaging, which may make them not the most sustainable choice.
 However, many companies including Levain and Stonewall Kitchen use recycled or sustainable packaging on all of their products.
 Sellers often list on their website if they are committed to sustainability.
 However, most packaging used on gift baskets can be recycled.